Broccoliux/Black-Flipper/README.md

 # Flipper Black

-A custom open-source wireless hacking tool inspired by Flipper Zero, but designed with significantly more flexibility and power.
-Built on a 4-layer PCB and designed entirely in KiCad.
+A custom open source wireless hacking tool inspired by Flipper Zero, but designed with significantly more flexibility and power, built on 4 layer PCB and designed in kicad

 Designed to outperform Flipper Zero in many hardware aspects, including range, protocol support, processing power, display size, touchscreen capability, GPS, LoRa, and WiFi integration.